ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 For each URL, its Attributes, associated Groups, Tags, Security Labels , Victims , Victim Assets , and available Owners can be retrieved.

+###Custom Indicators

+It is possible to create custom Indicators in ThreatConnect.
+To support this, the API branch `/v2/types/indicatorTypes` will return all of the Indicator types available in that instance of ThreatConnect (including both system-wide and custom indicators).
+This API branch also includes the name of the API branch and API entity for each Indicator type.
+For more information about a specific Indicator type, add the Indicator type to the end of the query above such as: `/v2/types/indicatorTypes/<indicator_type>`.

 ###Observations

 > Show total number of observations for a given Indicator (with timestamps)